Sunday, November 16, 2025

 February 1, 2023

-in Columnists, Columns, Hiking With Ray, Ray West, Uncategorized
+in Columns, Uncategorized

 Have you ever wanted to go hiking but lacked a hiking buddy?
 Never fear – solo hiking is here to let you enjoy your favorite trails alone.
 Pros of hiking solo are not having to plan around someone else’s schedule, hiking at your own pace, and being able to experience solitude in its highest form.
 Cons of hiking alone are that it’s kinda scary being in the woods by yourself and if a bear crosses paths with you, the idea that you “just need to be faster than the guy next to you,” is not an option.